Aydens01/symfony4-starter-pack/docs/using/users.md

 ### User Entity

-You have to create an entity which take the entity *User* of FOSUserBundle as parent.
+You have to create an entity which takes the entity *User* of FOSUserBundle as parent.

     // src/Entity/User.php